CLU-IN HomeSkip common site navigation and headers

 Detection and Site Characterization

-The purpose of this section is to identify analytical and sampling methods commonly used for detecting, measuring, and/or monitoring MTBE that are available on line.
-The intent is not to provide an exhaustive list of analytical methods, but to identify well-established, standard methods, particularly those used for environmental samples and approved by EPA.
+The purpose of this section is to identify commercially available analytical and sampling methods used for detecting, measuring, and/or monitoring MTBE.
+The intent is not to provide an exhaustive list of analytical methods, but to identify well-established, standard methods, particularly those used for environmental samples.
 Check the National Environmental Methods Index (NEMI) to identify methods for MTBE not cited on this page.
 NEMI is a free, searchable clearinghouse of methods and procedures for regulatory and non-regulatory analyses.
+Sampling, analysis, and site characterization techniques for MTBE are generally the same as those used for investigating other volatile organic compounds.

 MTBE behaves differently than other gasoline constituents when released into the environment, which means a remedial investigation may need to be modified to properly characterize the area of MTBE contamination.
-MTBE's relatively high solubility allows it to dissolve into the ground water in "pulses" that result in rapid orders-of-magnitude changes in ground-water concentrations.
-These pulses, which possibly are caused by the infiltration of rain water or rising ground-water levels, may necessitate frequent ground-water sampling to determine actual MTBE concentrations and levels of risk to downgradient receptors.
-The frequency of sampling should be determined based on the velocity of the ground water and the number of monitoring wells.
+MTBE's relatively high solubility allows it to dissolve from the vadose zone into the groundwater in "pulses" that result in rapid orders-of-magnitude changes in groundwater concentrations.
+These pulses, which possibly are caused by the infiltration of rain water or rising groundwater levels, may necessitate frequent groundwater sampling to determine actual MTBE concentrations and levels of risk to downgradient receptors.
+The frequency of sampling can be determined based on the velocity of the groundwater and the number of monitoring wells (EPA 1998).

 Adapted from: